AlphaSlayer1964/kemono-dl/README.md

 # kemono-dl
 This is a simple kemono.party downloader using python.
-This is in very alpha state so many changes will happen over a short period of time.

 ## How to use:
 1. Install python